Caesars Challenge: Gameplay

+Main Game

 Three contestants competed in three rounds, attempting to solve scrambled words up to nine letters in length that were displayed on an onstage slot machine.

 Rashad asked a series of multiple-choice trivia questions, for which any contestant could buzz in and answer.
 A correct response awarded money, allowed the contestant to place one letter in its correct position, and gave him/her five seconds to guess the word.
 If a contestant missed a question, either opponent could buzz in and try to steal; a second miss gave the money, letter, and guess to the last contestant by default.
 Solving the word awarded additional money for each letter that had not yet been placed.

 Each word and series of questions fit a specific category, which was initially revealed to the contestants before play began.
 Later, the category was shown only to the home audience, and Rashad did not disclose it to the contestants until after the word had been solved.

 Questions and unplaced letters were worth $100 each in the first round, $200 in the second, and $300 in the third.
 One position in each word was designated as a "Lucky Slot"; if a contestant placed a letter there and immediately solved the word, he/she won a bonus in addition to the money for the unplaced letters.
 The bonus (referred to as the "Instant Jackpot") started at $500 each day, increased by this amount for every word in which it went unclaimed, and reset to $500 after it was won.

-Two words were played in each of the first two rounds, while the third round continued until time was called.
+Two words were played in each of the first two rounds (seven-letter words in the first round, eight-letter words in the second), while the third round continued until time was called (with all words nine letters in length).
 If a word was in progress at the end of the third round, the Lucky Slot was removed from play and the remaining letters were put in place one at a time until someone buzzed-in and guessed the word, scoring $300 per unplaced letter.
 An incorrect guess locked the contestant out of the word.
 If time was called after a word was completed, one final word was played under these same rules.

 The high scorer became the day's champion and advanced to the bonus round.
 Originally, the champion bought prizes with his/her accumulated money; later, he/she received a prize package of equivalent value to the cash total.
 The other two contestants received parting gifts, including dinner at Caesars and tickets for one of its headlining acts at the time.
 In the event of a tie, one last speed-up word was played between the tied contestants to determine the winner.